TL;DR

 Reason #1: Performance — you're sharing a server with strangers

-GoDaddy's entry-level shared hosting puts hundreds of websites on a single server.
-You share CPU, memory, and I/O with all of them.
-You have no idea who your neighbors are, what their sites are doing, or how much of the server they're consuming at any given moment.
+Shared hosting at $3/month puts hundreds of websites on a single server, producing load times 10–15x slower than managed platforms.
+You share CPU, memory, and I/O with all of them, with no visibility into who your neighbors are or how much they're consuming.

 The classroom analogy